 To find out whether the J1939 values were available on the CAN bus, the bus contents had to be examined.
 SAE J1939 is a protocol on top of the CAN protocol and J1939 messages are encoded in extended CAN messages.
 A CAN bus uses differential signal lines to serially transmit CAN messages.

 A Handyscope HS4 DIFF was connected to the CAN bus.
 With its differential inputs it can be connected directly to the differential lines of the CAN interface to measure the differential communication signal.
-The CAN analyzer I/O in the Multi Channel oscilloscope software was used to analyze the CAN signals and decode the CAN messages.
+The CAN decoder I/O in the Multi Channel oscilloscope software was used to analyze the CAN signals and decode the CAN messages.
 The J1939 decoder I/O was then used to decode the J1939 specific information from the CAN messages and display the required values.

 Figure 4 shows the measured differential CAN signal as measured by the Handyscope HS4 DIFF.
 The decoded CAN messages are displayed in the table.
 The J1939 values decoded from the CAN messages are added to the table and also displayed in the meter display.